 - 1. Program income for the RLF shall be defined as the gross income received by the recipient, directly generated by the cooperative agreement award or earned during the period of the award.
 Program income shall include principal repayments, interest earned on outstanding loan principal, interest earned on accounts holding RLF program income not needed for immediate lending, all loan fees and loan-related charges received from borrowers and other income generated from RLF operations including proceeds from the sale, collection, or liquidations of assets acquired through defaults of loans. - 2.
-In accordance with 2 CFR § 200.307 and 2 CFR § 1500.7, during the performance period of the cooperative agreement the CAR is authorized to add program income to the funds awarded by EPA and use the program income under the same terms and conditions of this agreement unless otherwise specified (e.g. Section IV. regarding use of 50% of the funds for loans).
-CARs that intend to use program income for cost share under 2 CFR § 200.307(e)(3) must obtain prior approval from EPA's Grant Management Officer or Award Official unless the cost share method for using program income was approved at time of award.
-Note that repayments of principal for loans made all or in part with cooperative agreement funds may not be used for cost share.
+In accordance with 2 CFR § 200.307 and 2 CFR § 1500.8, during the performance period of the cooperative agreement the CAR is authorized to add program income to the funds awarded by EPA and use the program income under the same terms and conditions of this agreement unless otherwise specified (e.g., Section IV.B.3 regarding use of 50% of the funds for loans).
+Accordingly, program income may be used for administrative costs, including any applicable indirect costs, provided that the total amount of funds used for administrative costs does not exceed 5% of the sum of direct EPA funding and program income the CAR generates.
+CARs that intend to use program income for cost share for other Brownfield Grants under 2 CFR § 200.307(e)(3) must obtain prior approval from EPA's Grant Management Officer or Award Official unless the cost share method for using program income was approved at time of award.
+Note that repayments of principal for loans made all or in part with cooperative agreement funds shall not be used for cost share for other Brownfield Grants.
 These repayments of principal must be returned to the CAR's Brownfields Revolving Loan Fund. - 3.
-In accordance with 2 CFR § 1500.7(c), to continue the mission of the Brownfields Revolving

-Loan Fund, recipients may use cooperative agreement funding prior to using program income funds generated by the revolving loan fund.
+In accordance with 2 CFR § 1500.8(c), to continue the mission of the Brownfields Revolving Loan Fund, recipients may use cooperative agreement funding prior to using program income funds generated by the revolving loan fund. - 4.
+The CAR that elects to use program income to cover all or part of an RLF's programmatic costs shall maintain adequate accounting records and source documentation to substantiate the amount and percent of program income expended for eligible RLF programmatic costs, and comply with OMB cost principles at 2 CFR Part 200, Subpart E when charging costs against program income.
+For any cost determined by EPA to have been an ineligible or unallowable use of program income, the recipient shall reimburse the RLF or refund the amount to EPA as directed by EPA's Action Official in its disallowance determination.
+EPA will notify the recipient of the time period allowed for reimbursement or refund.